hiveot/hub/docs/notes.md

 ## Data Serialization

 1. How to serialize data?
 Boilerplate code for RPC wrappers can get tedious, especially capnp requires a lot of code.
 Every single RPC api needs boilerplate for parameter marshalling and unmarshalling.
 2. Message based approach has less boilerplate as only the data definitions need to be defined, not the API parameter/responses that are used to pass those messages.
 3. There are also more ways to define messages vs RPC APIs.
 The serialization of messages can be configurable as the transport doesn't care.
 4. gRPC and capn'proto tie the serialization to the RPC and its hard to separate.

 - Limited performance of serialization. json is slow while capnproto is fast but requires a lot of coding.
 Protobuf is somewhere in the middle but still requires a significant amount of boilerplate.

 - How to define API's and data types for use across languages.
-Protobuf has wide support but is very limited.
-It doesn't even support constants. and capnproto are one of the few options
+Protobuf has wide support but doesn't support constants and enums. capnproto is one of the few options.

 Again, the W3C WoT standard has this covered.
 Information model serialization is defined using JSON.
 Forms can define the content serialization using the 'contentType' attribute.